 - The combined working load limit of the tiedowns must be at least 50% of the weight of the cargo

 - If the heavy equipment is fitted with a shovel (in the case of an excavator) this must also be secured with an additional tiedown.

 Pre-trip Inspection: Accidents caused by faulty equipment are often preventable when the truck driver completes his or her required pre-trip inspection.
 This can help identify equipment that is damaged or worn to the point of dangerously increasing the possibility that a truck accident will occur.

 Truck drivers are trained on conducting a pre-trip inspection of the truck and trailer, checking the brakes, suspension, headlights, taillights and many other things.
 If they are hauling articles on a flatbed they must also check that the load is properly secured and that the materials used to secure the load are not damaged.

 Loose load items – when transporting heavy equipment on a flat-bed truck, especially front-end loaders, bulldozers and excavators, drivers need to ensure that loose load items like gravel, stone, sand and dirt are removed from wheels and tracks of the equipment and from the flatbed deck.
 When driving on the highway these “loose” items can smash the windshields of other cars and trucks, cause accidents and serious injury to drivers and passengers.

 When a truck driver does not secure his load properly severe injuries can result.
 Often, trucking companies allow their drivers to take short cuts in securing their cargo.
 This can cause equipment, debris or other material to fall off trucks causing injuries to innocent people.
 When such an accident happens, company agents might try to cover-up the lax procedures used to secure the load.
-It is important that you contact Michael P. Fleming and Associates, to protect your rights from the start.
+It is important that you contact Houston injury attorney at Michael P. Fleming and Associates, to protect your rights from the start.
 Our lawyers are located in downtown Houston, Texas and we always give free consultations to discuss your case.